OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 # Create and debug Office Add-ins in Visual Studio

-This article describes how to use Visual Studio to create and debug an Office Add-in for Excel, Word, PowerPoint, or Outlook.
-The steps in this article are based on Visual Studio 2017.
+This article describes how to use Visual Studio 2017 to create and debug an Office Add-in for Excel, Word, PowerPoint, or Outlook.
 If you're using another version of Visual Studio, the procedures might vary slightly.

 > [!NOTE]
 > Visual Studio does not currently support creating add-ins for OneNote or Project, but you can use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create these types of add-ins.